 SEO / Search Engine Optimization

-SEO is often referred to as “organic” or “natural” lead generation.
-Generally speaking, SEO consists of optimizing your web pages to enhance their position in the naturally occurring search results.
-Organic SEO consists of making sure the search engine spiders can crawl and understand what is on your web pages and so that, ideally, they’ll rank your site higher than your competitors.
+When you hear people talking about SEO or search engine optimization, they’re talking about optimizing your web pages to get them to rank higher in search engine results.
+Organic SEO consists of making sure the search engine spiders can understand what is on your web pages so that, ideally, they’ll rank your site higher than your competitors.

-- Organic SEO is long lasting — a properly optimized site can maintain a high position in the search results long after a PPC campaign has been turned off.
+- Organic SEO is done to last.
+A properly optimized site can keep a high position in the search results long after a PPC campaign has been turned off.

 - Search engine positioning is relatively stable whereas PPC ad positions continuously change according to your competitors’ bidding tactics.
-A well-optimized site with good link authority and excellent content can hold its search engine position if you need to step away from SEO for a month.
+A well-optimized site with good link authority and excellent content can hold its search engine position even if you need to step away from it for a month.